NeoArcanjo/pow/guides/security_practices.md

 ## Timing attacks

-* If a user couldn't be found or the `:password_hash` is `nil` a blank password is used
+* If a user couldn't be found or the `:token_sacdigital_hash` is `nil` a blank token_sacdigital is used
-* A UUID is always generated during reset password flow
+* A UUID is always generated during reset token_sacdigital flow

 ## User enumeration attacks

 * If authentication fails, a generic `The provided login details did not work.
 Please verify your credentials, and try again.` message is returned
-* When password reset is requested with `PowResetPassword` for an e-mail that doesn't exist, the generic `If an account for the provided email exists, an email with reset instructions will be send to you.
+* When token_sacdigital reset is requested with `PowResetTokenSacdigital` for an e-mail that doesn't exist, the generic `If an account for the provided email exists, an email with reset instructions will be send to you.
 Please check your inbox.` message is returned
 * When attempting to invite a user with `PowInvitation` using an already taken e-mail, the success message `An e-mail with invitation link has been sent.` is returned

 Enabling `PowEmailConfirmation` extension will add additional protection: